deanwampler/Contract4J5/contract4j5/README.txt

 ** $this refers to the object being tested.
 You can call any public method on the object in the test expression; Jexl will resolve the type.
 Additionally, if you refer to a bare field that is not public, Jexl will convert the expression to the corresponding "getter" call.
+In fact, the getter method is *required* in order for Jexl to resolve the field!

 ** $target currently is used only to refer to the field in a field invariant test.
 Future use may include any context associated with the "target()"